Hayden Rorke: Acting career

 Following the war, he left the Army and worked in small parts on Broadway, returning to Hollywood for the film Lust for Gold (1949), again uncredited.
-However, it was an opening, and in later films, beginning with Rope of Sand, he is listed in the credits, although he again shows up uncredited in the films Kim (1950) and The Magnificent Yankee (1950), as well as a couple of later films such as the Academy Award-winning An American in Paris (in those days, small roles were often uncredited).
-He played the role of crooked businessman and murderer Arne Mason in episode 90 "Word of Honor" of the television series The Lone Ranger in 1952.
-He also appeared in episode 125 entitled "The Perfect Crime" of that television series in 1953.
-He continued to make movies, taking on supporting roles in films.
-Rorke also went uncredited as Clark Kent's psychiatrist in the "Adventures of Superman" episode "The Face and the Voice".
+However, it was an opening, and in later films, beginning with Rope of Sand, he is listed in the credits, although he again shows up uncredited in the films Kim (1950) and The Magnificent Yankee (1950), as well as a couple of later films such as the Academy Award-winning An American in Paris (at that time, small roles were often uncredited).
+In 1952, he played the role of crooked businessman and murderer Arne Mason in episode #90, "Word of Honor", of the television series The Lone Ranger.
+He also appeared in episode #125, "The Perfect Crime", in 1953.
+He also went uncredited as Clark Kent's psychiatrist in the "Adventures of Superman" episode "The Face and the Voice", and continued to appear in small film roles.

-In 1957, Rorke played Steve, the film agent, in the television series Mr. Adams and Eve, starring Howard Duff and Ida Lupino (then married in real life) as a fictitious acting couple residing in Beverly Hills, California.

-He played several guest roles on television, including Colonel Farnsworth in the short-lived 1964 sitcom No Time for Sergeants, based on the Andy Griffith film of the same name, but starring Sammy Jackson.
+In 1957, Rorke played Steve, a film agent, in the television series Mr. Adams and Eve.
+He appeared in several guest roles on television, including Colonel Farnsworth in the short-lived 1964 sitcom No Time for Sergeants, based on the Andy Griffith film of the same name, but starring Sammy Jackson.
 He also appeared in three episodes of Perry Mason between 1960 and 1963.
 In his first role, he played the title character, Jay Holbrook, in "The Case of the Flighty Father" and as Walter Caffrey in "The Case of the Violent Vest".
 Rorke also appeared in television programs such as I Love Lucy, The Twilight Zone, Thriller (where he also plays a psychologist), Peter Gunn, The Andy Griffith Show, Bonanza, Barnaby Jones, Mister Ed, Wonder Woman, The George Burns and Gracie Allen Show, The Beverly Hillbillies, and The Love Boat.

 Rorke was best known for his role as Dr. Bellows, the NASA medical officer in the television sitcom I Dream of Jeannie.
-Bellows was constantly trying to figure out why Tony Nelson (Larry Hagman), an astronaut under Bellows' supervision, often behaves strangely, and to decipher the madcap antics, but he never figures out what is actually going on.
+Bellows was constantly trying to figure out why Tony Nelson (Larry Hagman), an astronaut under Bellows' supervision, often behaves strangely but he never figures out what is actually going on.
 Bellows usually winds up making himself look like a fool in front of his own superiors.
 Rorke's last film was reprising his role in the television reunion movie I Dream of Jeannie...
 Fifteen Years Later (1985).

 In the early 1980s, Rorke returned to the theater, making a number of live stage appearances.
 In May, 1980, he starred with Joan Caulfield at the old Showboat Dinner Theatre in St. Petersburg, Florida, in The Pleasure of His Company.
 He also acted in Mr. Roberts in St. Louis, Missouri.